coskunlab/MAGIC/README.md

 # MAGIC

-This repository provides the analysis pipeline for the clozapine dose-response mouse brain dataset using the MAGIC framework introduced in the manuscript: **Super Resolved Single-cell Spatial Metabobarcoding and Metabotyping for Unlimited Chemical Maps**
+This repository provides the analysis pipeline for the clozapine dose-response mouse brain dataset using the MAGIC framework introduced in the manuscript: **Super-resolved Single-cell Spatial Metabobarcoding and Metabotyping for Unlimited Chemical Maps**

 ---